MissingDeadlines/iolite/iolite_docs/engine/components.rst

 Light
 -----

 Use this component to add lights to the scene.
+More details can be found in the chapter :ref:`lighting_and_gi`.

 Mesh
 ----